PetraSp/item-manager/README.md

 This Angular 7 app allows users to search second hand items by title, description, price and email.

 ### Features:
-* Order the listed items
+* order the listed items
-* Add selected items to favorites
+* add selected items to favorites
-* List your favorite items and remove them from your favorite list
+* list favorite items and remove them from the favorite list.

 ### Technologies
 Project is created with: